Archana-coder344/Detection-of-diabatic-or-non-diabetic-using-Logistic-regression/README.md

 - Machine Learning : Scikit-learn
 - Data Handling : Pandas, NumPy
 - Visualization : Matplotlib, Seaborn
-- Model Evaluation : Accuracy, Confusion Matrix, ROC-AUC
+- Model Evaluation : Accuracy,precision,recall, Confusion Matrix, ROC-AUC

 - Logistic Regression is a supervised classification algorithm used for binary classification tasks.
 It outputs probabilities using the sigmoid function and applies a threshold (default = 0.5) to classify the output.